 We believe that providing high-quality assistance is paramount.
-Through our Centre for Evidence-Based Practice (CEBaP), we are able to provide a scientific basis for everything we do.
+Our Centre for Evidence-Based Practice (CEBaP) allows us to provide a scientific basis for everything we do.
 In this way, we can guarantee effective and efficient support delivery in all fields, from blood supply to emergency relief.

 What is evidence-based practice?

 Many practical questions do not have a straightforward answer.
 Experts and manuals can sometimes offer conflicting advice.
-Research into the impact of interventions gave rise to the methodology known as ‘Evidence-Based Practice', a framework for supporting practical actions with the best available scientific evidence.
-The best available evidence from scientific literature is supplemented with know-how from experts and information gleaned through practical experience.
-We also take into account the preferences of, and the resources available to a given target group.
-This enables us to base our responses to questions on solid data.
+Research into the impact of interventions gave rise to the methodology known as 'evidence-based practice', a framework for supporting practical actions with the best available scientific evidence.
+The best available evidence from the research literature is supplemented by know-how from experts and information gleaned through practical experience.
+We also take into account the preferences of a given target group and the resources it has available.
+This enables us to base our responses to questions on sound data.

 Providing more efficient and more effective support

-Thanks to the ongoing research conducted by CEBaP, we are able to continually improve the support we provide, and maximize its efficiency and effectiveness.
-In terms of research, our primary considerations are to develop and disseminate knowledge.
+Thanks to the ongoing research conducted by CEBaP, we are able to continually improve the support we provide and maximise its efficiency and effectiveness.
+Our top priorities in this research are to develop and disseminate knowledge.

 CEBaP's core values

-Through CEBaP, we aim to support policymaking within the Belgian Red Cross-Flanders.
-We want to bridge the gap between science and its practical application to serve the best interests of the particular target group.
+Through CEBaP, we aim to support policymaking in Belgian Red Cross-Flanders, with a view to bridging the gap between science and its practical application to serve the best interests of the particular target group.
 We always provide objective and transparent information about our research.
-The methodological standards drawn up to develop evidence-based guidelines and systematic reviews are based on the existing standards of the Cochrane Collaboration and the AGREE II instrument, and are described in CEBaP’s methodological charter (.pdf).
+The methodological standards drawn up to compile evidence-based guidelines and systematic reviews are based on the existing standards of the Cochrane Collaboration and the AGREE II instrument and are set out in CEBaP's methodological charter (.pdf).